cpanel/elevate/docs/index.md

 The Alma Linux Elevate project is very effective at upgrading the distro packages from [CentOS 7](https://www.centos.org/) to [AlmaLinux 8](https://almalinux.org/).
 However if you attempt to do this on a CentOS 7 based [cPanel install](https://www.cpanel.net/), you will end up with a broken system.

+## What you need to use it

+* You will need to have console access available to your machine
+* You should back up your server before attempting this

+**The cPanel ELEVATE program does not back up before upgrading**

 ## How to use it

 * You can download a copy of the script to run on your cPanel server via:

 ```bash
 wget -O /scripts/elevate_cpanel \
     https://raw.githubusercontent.com/cpanel/elevate/RELEASE/elevate_cpanel ;